Thorstarter (XRUNE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Thorstarter Historical Price

-According to the latest data gathered on Thorstarter live price page, the current price of Thorstarter is 0.002273USD.
-The circulating supply of Thorstarter(XRUNE) is 114.15M XRUNE , giving it a market capitalization of $259.46K.
+According to the latest data gathered on Thorstarter live price page, the current price of Thorstarter is 0.00230571USD.
+The circulating supply of Thorstarter(XRUNE) is 114.15M XRUNE , giving it a market capitalization of $262.59K.

 The Thorstarter Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XRUNE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.